 The consciousness of the leader affects the team

 Mental agility, attitude and emotionally intelligent practices then become acutely important.
 Expressing your negative emotions and feeling negative about or judging your team or members of your team is going to negatively impact them.
 As your level of consciousness grows as a leader.
 You understand you can affect the energy of the team in a substantial and positive way.

 Building your team is never easy.
 Transforming your team is more so, but it can be done.
 One of the common ideas is that when embarking on transformation, resistance to change will be experienced.
-However, a thought-provoking article by Eric B Dent and Susan Galloway Goldberg, of the George Washington University, challenges the belief in resistance to change.
-In effect, like quantum science is showing, the belief in resistance to change is a mental construct.
+However, a thought-provoking article by Eric B Dent and Susan Galloway Goldberg, of George Washington University, challenges the belief in resistance to change.
+In effect, as quantum science is showing, the belief in resistance to change is a mental construct.
 If adopted by the one responsible for the change, then it will so be experienced.

 Leaders transform teams

 The Centre for Creative Leadership, in its research paper entitled Transforming Your Organisation state in no uncertain terms the responsibility of the leader to effect the transformation, not by rubbing the spots on the screen as we have been used to, but by cleaning the projector, change within the leader is at the heart of the transformation.
 Their findings show:

 - Bigger minds are needed to keep pace with rapidly changing reality